Gantt Chart Excel Template - Task Dependencies

 - Start-to-Finish (SF)

 This is the most common type of dependency between tasks and a type that is used most often.
-This dependency means that if there are 2 tasks TASK A and B, then TASK A (FS) B means that, the dependent task (B) cannot begin until the task that it depends (A) on is complete… In other words, if TASK A is delayed by a day, then B will also be delayed and will begin a day later.
+In this scenario, the predecessor task must finish before the successor can start.
+This dependency means that if there are 2 tasks TASK A and B, the dependent task (B) cannot begin until the task that it depends (A) on is complete… In other words, if TASK A is delayed by a day, then B will also be delayed and will begin a day later.

 Example: If you are building the foundation for your house and you have two tasks, “Excavate” and “Pour concrete,” the “Pour concrete” task cannot begin until the “Excavate” task is complete